Film Career Finder

 A Director of Photography (or Cinematographer) is responsible for crafting the visual language of a film through lighting, camera angles, camera movement, camera framing, and lens choices.

-To learn about what it takes to become a Director of Photography, we spoke to the following DPs:
+To learn about what it takes to become a Director of Photography, we spoke with the following professional DPs you’ll hear from throughout this article:

 Salary